bryanliujiang/SHF-Cardea-Parser/manual.md

 **Description:**

-Holds unique string representations of rows that are confirmed to be duplicates to remove and/or to warn of along with the locations of each of those rows.
+Holds unique string representations of rows that are confirmed to have duplicates to remove and/or to warn of (these row strings match to the reference duplicates: see Functions and Assets; `RemoveDuplicatesFrom()`) along with the locations of each of those rows and their duplicates.

-TODO; last number is reference duplicate
+While this program first iterates through each row of the file, it will check if the current row matches any row already stored in `rows_scanned_for_duplicates`.
+If a match is found, the current row is a duplicate, and the string representation of the current row is then added to this asset, replacing any previous occurrences.
+Row locations are then recorded when this program iterates through the second time.

 **Data Type:**